 You managed to select a few 15s players, but did you get enough assistance?

-Everyone sits there and goes, ‘get the best 15s players or get the Unions to do this and that', but it's a really complex situation.
+Everyone sits there and goes, ‘get the best 15s players or get the Unions to do this and that’, but it’s a really complex situation.
 The Scots are owned by their Union, the Welsh are half owned by theirs, while the English are owned by the clubs.
-The World Series clashes with the , which is a big issue moving forward, and there are June Tests as well, so trying to get those guys made available has to fit with what the 15s coaches are doing.
+The World Series clashes with the Six Nations, which is a big issue moving forward, and there are June Tests as well, so trying to get those guys made available has to fit with what the 15s coaches are doing.
 Given the complexities and this being the first time Sevens has been at the Olympics, I was pleased with the guys I had.

 There were selection criteria and we reviewed tons of footage, but the ones we eventually got all had past Sevens experience so they weren’t fish out of water.
 They managed to make the adaption and I was delighted.